 Winter break will be a shorter for many Portland families this year, due to the missed school days during the Portland Public Schools strike.
 Maybe you’re excited for the time off with kids.
 Or maybe — like some of us here at PDX Parent – you have the line, “Mom and Dad can hardly wait for school to start again,” running on repeat in your head.
 Either way, there’s plenty of fun to be had over break!
-Here are 14 ideas to get you started, one for each day, depending on how long your break happens to be this year.
+Here are 14 ideas to get you started, one or two for each day, depending on how long your break happens to be this year.

 As always, confirm all details since there may be changes at any time.

 Go skating.
 This year you can skate outside in Portland, all break long, at the Woodsy Winter Village Downtown Pop-Up Ice Skating Rink.
 As in years past, you can also skate in the “snow” at the Lloyd Center or go retro at Oaks Park.
 There are plenty of options for getting the wiggles out on skates.

 Visit the best of 2023.
 In the busy-ness of the year, you may have missed the Top New Kid-Friendly PDX Attractions of 2023.
 Winter break is the perfect time to try them out.

 Play in the snow.
 It may or may not snow in Portland, but you can check out the sledding, snowshoeing and skiing at these family-friendly spots.
 Some PDX Parent staffers are planning to go to Mt.
 Hood Skibowl or the sno-parks around Mt.
 Hood.
 Another farther-out favorite is Wanago Sno Park in Bend.